Geomitron/scan-chart/readme.md

 interface Chart {
 	/** An MD5 hash of the names and binary contents of every file in the chart. */
 	md5: string
+	/** An MD5 hash of just the chart file.
+If this changes, the score is reset. */
+	chartMd5: string
 	/** If the chart is able to be played in-game.
 This is `false` if `notesData` is `undefined`. */
 	playable: boolean